-I have only ever been in love once in my entire life, and that is with your father, true story.
-However, that’s not to say I haven’t been hurt before.
-I know what it’s like to have your heart broken (again, by your father, but don’t worry… he fixed it, ha), and I can promise you, hearts heal.
+I know what it’s like to have your heart broken and I can promise you, hearts heal.
 Just like any other part of your body, with a little TLC and time, hearts do heal.
 Getting hurt is not the worst thing in the world, even if it feels like it, and it won’t always be a significant other that hurts you.
 It may be a friend, a family member, someone you barely know.
 It’s easy to get hurt, and it’s perfectly ok to get hurt.
 You will learn something from every single person you meet in your life, and sometimes that lesson is how not to treat others.
 Take getting hurt in stride; let it teach you its own lesson.
-And when it feels like it’s too much to bear, don’t worry; mommy is here to remind what love feels like.
+And when it feels like it’s too much to bear, don’t worry; mommy is here to remind you what love feels like.

 - It’s ok to forgive